 Common Repairs on the 1st Generation Mercedes-Benz C Class

 Mercedes-Benz engineers began designing their new compact executive car, the C-Class, in 1987, when they realized they wanted to retire the 190, but wanted to keep a hand in that market segment.
-The C-Class (also called the W202) was officially released in 1993, and it was produced until 2000, when the W203 took over.
+The C-Class 1st Generation (also called the W202) was officially released in 1993, and it was produced until 2000, when the W203 took over.
 Some of the more common problems affecting the W202 include:

 These problems range from the seemingly innocuous to the clearly severe, but all of them pose risks to both the car and its passengers.
 In order to keep everyone safe, we strongly recommend that you take your W202 to a trained Mercedes-Benz service expert who can identify and fix any and all of the above problems.